kartikshingde/DevTinder/ApiList.md

 - GET user/request/received
 - GET user/connections
-- GET user/feed - Gets you the profiles of other users on platform
+- GET user/feed - *IMP and Tough  Gets you the profiles of other users on platform

 Status: ignored,interested,accepted,rejected